-Appendix - WCA Drainage Exemption Qualification Worksheet1
+Appendix - WCA Drainage Exemption Qualification Worksheet

-1. ☐ Yes ☐ No Is the project a maintenance and/or repair of an existing drainage ditch/system?
-If no , the drainage exemption does not apply .
-If yes , proceed to 2 .
-2. □ Yes □ No Are project impacts on wetlands limited to the drainage of wetlands on agricultural land where wetlands have been annually seeded in crops (or in a crop rotation) 8 of the last 10 years and/or are enrolled in a state or federal land conservation program that met the 8 of 10 requirement prior to enrollment?
-If yes, drainage exemption applies.
-If no, proceed to 3.
-3. □ Yes □ No Are project impacts on wetlands limited to one or more of the following: a) the drainage of wetlands as described in 2 above; b) Type 1 wetlands; and c) up to 5 acres Type 2 or 6 wetlands in an unincorporated area where drainage benefits for a public drainage system have been assessed on the land where all of the impacted wetlands are located?
-If yes , proceed to 4 .
-If no , proceed to 6 .
-4. □ Yes □ No Do any of the following apply to the applicable public drainage system: a) there was an expenditure from the public drainage system account from 1/1/1972 to 1/1/1992; b) the public drainage system was repaired/maintained as approved by the drainage authority; or c) the public drainage authority made a determination that no repair or maintenance of the public drainage system was required under Minnesota Statutes, section 103E.705, subdivision 1?
-If yes , proceed to 5 .
-If no , proceed to 6 .
-5. □ Yes □ No Will the drained wetlands be converted to platted lots or other residential (more than one unit per 40 acres except for zoning that allows family members an additional residence on the same 40 acres), commercial, or industrial development?
-If no , drainage exemption applies .
-If yes , proceed to 6 .
+The following questions will help you determine if your project qualifies for Drainage Exemption (8420.0420 Subp.
+3 B or C).
+1. ☐ Yes ☐ No Are project impacts on wetlands limited to the drainage of wetlands on agricultural land where wetlands have been annually seeded in crops (or in a crop rotation) 8 of the last 10 years and/or are enrolled in a state or federal land conservation program that met the 8 of 10 requirement prior to enrollment?
+If yes, drainage exemption applies (8420.0420, Subp3, C,1).
+If no, proceed to 2.
+2. Yes No Are project impacts to wetlands located on lands being assessed drainage benefits for a public drainage system in an unincorporated area AND limited to one or more of the following: a) Type 1 wetlands; OR b) up to 5 acres Type 2 or 6 wetlands?
+If yes, proceed to 3.
+If no, proceed to 5.
+3. $\Box$ Yes $\Box$ No Do any of the following apply to the applicable public drainage system: a) there was an expenditure from the public drainage system account from 1/1/1972 to 1/1/1992; b) the public drainage system was repaired/maintained as approved by the drainage authority; or c) the public drainage authority made a determination that no repair or maintenance of the public drainage system was required under Minnesota Statutes, section 103E.705, subdivision 1?
+If yes, proceed to 4.
+If no, proceed to 5.
+4. ☐ Yes ☐ No Will the drained wetlands be converted to platted lots or other residential (more than one unit per 40 acres except for zoning that allows family members an additional residence on the same 40 acres), commercial, or industrial development?
+If no, drainage exemption applies (8420.0420, Subp.3,C,2) If yes, proceed to 5.
+5. \( \subseteq \text{Yes} \subseteq \text{No Is the project a maintenance and/or repair of an existing drainage ditch/system?
+If no, the drainage exemption does not apply.
+If yes, proceed to 6.
 6. ☐ Yes ☐ No Is the project being conducted or authorized by a public drainage authority under Minnesota Statutes, chapter 103E (Drainage Law)?
-If yes , proceed to 7 .
-If no , proceed to 8 .
-7. ☐ Yes ☐ No Will the project drain any type 3, 4, or 5 wetlands that have existed for more than 25 years before the proposed impact?
-If yes , drainage exemption does not apply .
-If no , drainage exemption applies .
-8. ☐ Yes ☐ No Will the project drain wetlands that have existed for more than 25 years before the proposed impact?
-If yes , drainage exemption does not apply .
-If no , drainage exemption applies .
+If yes, proceed to 7.
+If no, proceed to 8.
+7. Yes No Will the project drain any type 3, 4, or 5 wetlands that have existed for more than 25 years before the proposed impact?
+If yes, drainage exemption does not apply.
+If no, drainage exemption applies (8420.0420, Subp.3,B,1).